collectifrivage/SelfHostedGoogleFonts/README.md

 @Html.AddGoogleFontsAsync("Roboto:ital,wght@0,400;0,700;0,900;1,400;1,700")
 ```

-With this approach, you can specify multiple specs: `AddGoogleFontsAsync("spec1", "spec2", ...)`
+You can also specify multiple specs: `AddGoogleFontsAsync("spec1", "spec2", ...)`

 ## Customizing the file system storage